Featured photo and all other photos in this blog courtesy of John Carley. Use by permission only.

 And there arose a great storm of wind, and the waves beat into the ship, so that it was now full.

-And he said unto them, why are ye so fearful? how is it that ye have no faith?
+He said to them, “Why are you so afraid?
+How is it that you have no faith?”

-And they feared exceedingly, and said one to another, what manner of man is this, that even the wind and the sea obey him?
+They were greatly afraid and said to one another, “Who then is this, that even the wind and the sea obey him?”

-One of the things that I love about storms, especially those that seem threatening, is both the reminder of this story and the notion of Jesus asleep in the fishing boat on the Sea of Galilee, in the fearsome storm.
+One of the things that I love about storms, especially those that seem threatening, is both the reminder of this story and the notion of Jesus asleep in the fishing boat on the Sea of Galilee during the fearsome storm.

 You all know the story.
 Our exhausted Savior is sleeping so soundly that He wasn’t stirred, even though the wind-battered boat was being pushed around and filling with water from the crashing waves.